SIT (solo independent travel)

 B. SITES/ACTIVITIES:

-But, perhaps even more important to SITs are less popular or remote sites & activities. independent solo travelers pre-trip research intentionally ferrets out obscure, remote sites and experiences, because these rural back roads & small villages often expose a culture’s unique, authentic lifestyles & perhaps equally important, avoid the increasingly onerous cacophony & chaos of major site’s tourist hordes.
+But, perhaps even more important to SITs are less popular or remote sites & activities.
+Independent solo travelers' pre-trip research intentionally ferrets out obscure, remote sites and experiences, because these rural back roads & small villages often expose a culture’s unique, authentic lifestyles & perhaps equally important, avoid the increasingly onerous cacophony & chaos of major site’s tourist hordes.

 SITs seek, unique sites & experiences, eating.& sleeping local, walking non-tourist neighborhoods, using local transportation, and searching out remote villages.